Are Scorpions a Problem in Austin? A Complete Guide for Westlake, Lakeway & Steiner Ranch

-According to our FieldRoutes treatment data, scorpion-related service calls in the Austin metro have remained steady over the past 90 days, with activity concentrated in the limestone-rich western neighborhoods.
-That's no coincidence — scorpions thrive where limestone outcroppings, construction disturbance, and native brush converge.
+According to our FieldRoutes treatment data, scorpion-related service calls in the Austin metro have remained steady over the past 90 days, with activity concentrated in the western neighborhoods.
+This aligns with findings from the CDC that scorpions prefer environments with limestone and native brush.

 Why Westlake, Lakeway & Steiner Ranch See More Scorpions